Frooastside/wakanim-api/README.md

 Abstract_d(local_a8,(byte *)"YWNjb3VudC53YWthbmltLnR2");
 ```

 To be honest, I did not actually look through the implementation because I think it is unnecessary.
 Looking at `YWNjb3VudC53YWthbmltLnR2` gives me the feeling we are working with a base64 value here.
-And if we decode it ("account.wakanim.tv") and look into the next few lines (I changed it for understandability):
+And if we decode it ("account.wakanim.tv") and look into the next few lines (I refactored it for understandability):

 ```java
 String expectedHost = base64Decode("YWNjb3VudC53YWthbmltLnR2"); // "account.wakanim.tv"